-If you are change to Rocketspark from a previous website the URL structure of your site is likely to be a little different.
-It is possible to set up a 301 redirect which tells Google that the old URL is has been replaced by a new one.
+If you are changing to Rocketspark from a previous website the URL structure of your site is likely to be a little different.
+It is possible to set up a 301 redirect which tells Google that the old URL has been replaced by a new one.
 As it takes time to build up your search rankings it's helpful not to lose this historical search value.

 Example to send us:

 If you want to take your SEO activities to the next level.
 You can use webmaster tools to improve things that are already working rather than targeting new phrases.
 Check out our user guide for setting up Google Google Webmaster Tools Search Console.

 If you are interested in doing a Google adwords campaign we recommend that you check out the information and tutorials www.google.com/adwords.
 With Google adwords it is very easy to spend a lot of money for limited return so you may consider engaging an adwords specialist to help you.
 Please contact us if you'd like a recommendation of an adwords specialist to talk to.

 We recommend completing SEO health checks every 2 - 3 months to make sure your website is still ranking well.
 We recommend reading our SEO Health Check post.